cristian-mihaitactin/ShimejiAssistant/README.md

-# ShimejiAssistant
+# Bucky Assistant

-# Simeji Assistent Project
+# Bucky Assistent Project

 ## 1. What is the project about.